han-yaeger/yaeger-tutorial/docs/introduction.md

 # Introduction

 In this tutorial you will create a simple game called Waterworld.
-We start of with an empty project that does not contain any code.
+We will start with an empty project.
 Only the assets and the project settings are provided.
 Step-by-step you will be guided in the creation of simple game, and in doing so, become familiar with many of the features of Yaeger.

 ## What we will be building